• Home

 Address: Forster St, Newcastle upon Tyne NE1 2NH

 Aneesa is an Indian buffet located on Forster Street at the Quayside, it’s a very popular spot loved by locals.
-They serve a variety of snacks, starters, curries and desserts and they also serve other dishes such as pizzas, noodles and a carvery every Sunday afternoon
+They serve a variety of snacks, starters, curries and desserts and they also serve other dishes such as pizzas, noodles and a carvery every Sunday afternoon.

-Want to explore Newcastle’s food scene further?
-Here are some guides that might help:
+Here are some guides that will help:

 Complete Guide to Grainger Market : Deep dive into Britain’s Favourite Market with all the best food vendors